Noisy Non-Adaptive Group Testing: A (Near-)Definite Defectives Approach: Conclusion

 for arbitrarily small $\eta > 0$.
 This bound is minimized by the choice $\nu = 1$, which recovers the bound in \cite{Ald14a}.

-{\bf Converse.} We can construct a symmetric channel by the composition of a reverse $Z$-channel followed by a $Z$-channel.
-To be precise, analyzing the relevant conditional probabilities, using a reverse $Z$-channel with noise level $\rho/(1-\rho)$ followed by a $Z$-channel with noise level $\rho$ gives a symmetric channel with noise level $\rho$.
+{\bf Converse.} We can construct a general binary channel with noise levels $\rho_{01} + \rho_{10} \leq 1$ by the composition of a reverse Z-channel followed by a Z-channel.
+To be precise, analyzing the relevant conditional probabilities, using a reverse Z-channel with noise level $\rho_{01}/(1-\rho_{10}) \leq 1$ followed by a Z-channel with noise level $\rho_{10}$ gives an general binary channel with noise levels $\rho_{01}$ and $\rho_{10}$.

-Hence, a standard genie-assisted argument shows that any converse that applies to the reverse $Z$-channel must also apply to the symmetric channel.
-In particular, evaluating the converse bound $\Rbar{RZ} \left(\theta, \frac{\rho}{1-\rho} \right)$ of Theorem \ref{thm:RZrate} gives a converse which also applies to the symmetric channel.
-Similarly, we can deduce that $\Rbar{Z}(\theta, \rho)$ from Theorem \ref{thm:Zrate} will also bound the rate of the symmetric channel.
-Overall we deduce, the following. \begin{cor} For the symmetric noisy group testing problem with parameter $\rho$ such that $\frac{\rho}{1-\rho} \in \big(0,\frac{1}{2}\big)$, in the regime $k = \Theta( p^{\theta})$ with $\theta \in (0,1)$, no algorithm can achieve $P_e \rightarrow 0$ under Bernoulli testing with a rate higher than
+Hence, a standard genie argument shows that any converse that applies to the reverse Z-channel must also apply to the general binary channel.
+In particular, evaluating the converse bound $\Rbar{RZ} \left(\theta, \rho_{01}/(1-\rho_{10}) \right)$ of Theorem \ref{thm:RZrate} gives a converse that applies to the general binary channel.